My Favorite Flocked Christmas Tree Craft

 - Ensure that all of the smaller lengths are tightly twisted onto the spoke.
 Cut and twist smaller lengths onto all six of the spokes of the largest star to create a snowflake.

 - For the next snowflake, cut three 5-inch lengths of pipe cleaner.
 Twist the three lengths together in the middle to make a six-pointed star.
-For each spoke of the star, cut the following lengths of pipe cleaner, one 2-½ inch length, one 2-inch length, and one 1-½ inch length.
-Follow the same directions above for adding the smaller lengths to each spoke of the star to create the 5-inch snowflake.
+For each spoke of the star, cut the following lengths of pipe cleaner: one 2-½ inch length, one 2-inch length, and one 1-½ inch length.
+Follow the directions above to add the smaller lengths to each spoke of the star to create the 5-inch snowflake.

 - For the next snowflake, cut three 4-inch lengths of pipe cleaner.
 Twist the three lengths together in the middle to make a six-pointed star.
-For each spoke of the star, cut the following lengths of pipe cleaner, one 2-inch length, one 1-½ inch length.
-Follow the same directions above for adding the smaller lengths to each spoke of the star to create the 4-inch snowflake.
+For each spoke of the star, cut the following lengths of pipe cleaner: one 2-inch length, one 1-½ inch length.
+Follow the same directions above to add the smaller lengths to each spoke of the star to create the 4-inch snowflake.

 - For the next snowflake, cut three 3-inch lengths of pipe cleaner.
 Twist the three lengths together in the middle to make a six-pointed star.
 For each spoke of the star, cut the following lengths of pipe cleaner, one 1-1/2 inch long.
-Follow the same directions above for adding the smaller lengths to each spoke of the star to create the 3-inch snowflake.
+Follow the exact directions above to add the smaller lengths to each spoke of the star to create the 3-inch snowflake.

 - For the next snowflake, cut three 2-inch lengths of pipe cleaner.
 Twist the three lengths together in the middle to make a six-pointed star.
 For each spoke of the star, cut the following lengths of pipe cleaner, one 1-inch length.
-Follow the same directions above for adding the smaller lengths to each spoke of the star to create the 2-inch snowflake.
+Follow the same directions above to add the smaller lengths to each spoke of the star to create the 2-inch snowflake.

 - For the tree topper, cut two 1-inch lengths and twist them into a cross.